luntergroup/smcsmc/docs/source/getting_started.rst

     1,       708,     T,       F,       2,       1010

 This gives the state of four haplotypes along the sequence, indicating segment starts and their lengths.
 If a segment is the last in a block before coordinates reset (i.e. when including multiple chromosomes in a single :code:`seg` file, it is called a genetic break.
 Genotypes in terms of either major/minor or ancestral/derived are given for each haplotype.
-Missing data is coded with a period (:code:`.`) whilst unphased variants are given with a forward slash (:code:`/`).
+Missing data is coded with a period (:code:`.`) whilst unphased heterozygous variants are encoded as two forward slashes (:code:`/`).

 .. note::
         This data format is similar to the input for `msmc <https://github.com/stschiff/msmc>`_ however, in the second column we require the length from the current segment to the next, rather than the number of called sites from the previous segment to the current one.